-Our newest series, “Beauty by the Decade” explores beauty trends from the past and transfers them into wearable, updated ideas for hair and makeup.
-In case you missed last week’s edition, see: Beauty by the Decade: The 1920s, as well as Beauty by the Decade: The 1970s.
+Our newest series, "Beauty by the Decade" explores beauty trends from the past and transfers them into wearable, updated ideas for hair and makeup.
+In case you missed last week's edition, see our guides to 1920s makeup and hair, as well as 1970s makeup and hair.

-To get the full ’50s makeup, you’ll need:
+How to get the full '50s makeup look:

 - Apply foundation and concealer, blending the lines well.
 This will create a blank canvas for the rest of the look.
 For a matte skin finish, apply a pressed powder to minimize shine.

 - Comb your eyebrows and define them with a eyebrow pencil that is a little bit darker than your natural shade.
 Make sure to fill in the lines and define the arches in your brows.

 - Sweep a rosy blush up and outwards starting at the apples of your cheeks.

 - Use a lip liner to create an outline for your lipstick, defining the arch in the upper lip.
 Apply a matching lipstick (preferably in a matte red, coral, or pinkish-red) to top off the look.

 - After sweeping a light, shimmery shadow across your eyelids, take a black liquid eyeliner and carefully line your top lashes.
 The line should be dark and solid, starting from about the middle of your eye.
 Make sure the lines sweep outward and upward to "extend" the look of your lashes.

 - Curl your eyelashes and apply a thick (but not clumpy!) coat of black mascara to your top lashes and a very light coat to your bottom lashes (this creates a subtle, doe-eyed look).